AdobeDocs/experience-manager-65.en/help/assets/enhanced-smart-tags.md

    ![start_workflow](assets/start_workflow.png)

 1. Select the **[!UICONTROL DAM Smart Tag Assets]** workflow, and specify a title for the workflow.
 1. Click **[!UICONTROL Start]**.
 The workflow applies your tags on assets.
 Navigate to the asset folder and review the tags to verify whether the Smart Content Service tagged your assets properly.
-For details, see [manage Smart Tags](managing-smart-tags.md).

 >[!NOTE]
 >
 >In the subsequent tagging cycles, only the modified assets are tagged again with newly-trained tags.However, even unaltered assets are tagged if the gap between the last and current tagging cycles for the tagging workflow exceeds 24 hours.
 For periodic tagging workflows, unaltered assets are tagged when the time gap exceeds 6 months.

+## Curate or moderate the applied smart tags {#manage-smart-tags}

+You can curate Smart tags to remove any inaccurate tags that may have been assigned to your brand images so only the most relevant tags are displayed.

+Moderating Smart tags also helps refine tag-based searches for images by ensuring that your image appears in search results for the most relevant tags.
+Essentially, it helps eliminate the chances of unrelated images from showing up in search results.

+You can also assign a higher rank to a tag to increase its relevance with respect to an image.
+Promoting a tag for an image increases the chances of the image appearing in search results when a search is performed based on the particular tag.

+1. In the Omnisearch box, search for assets based on a tag.
+1. Inspect the search results to identify an image that you don't find relevant to your search.
+1. Select the image, and click **[!UICONTROL Manage Tags]** from the toolbar.
+1. From the **[!UICONTROL Manage Tags]** page, inspect the tags.
+If you don't want the image to be searched based on a specific tag, select the tag and then click **[!UICONTROL Delete]** from the toolbar.
+Alternatively, click `x` symbol that appears next to a tag.
+1. Optionally, to assign a higher rank to a tag, select the tag and click **[!UICONTROL Promote]** from the toolbar.
+The tag you promote, is moved to the **[!UICONTROL Tags]** section.
+1. Click **[!UICONTROL Save]** and then click **[!UICONTROL OK]**
+1. Navigate to the **[!UICONTROL Properties]** page for the image.
+Observe that the tag you promoted is assigned more relevance and appears earlier in the search results.

 ## Tips and limitations {#tips-best-practices-limitations}

 * Use of Smart Content Services is limited to up to 2 million tagged images per year.
 Any duplicate images that are processed and tagged are each counted as a tagged image.
+* If you run the tagging workflow from the timeline, you can apply tags on a maximum of 15 assets at a time.